 The Soviet Union's deputy Defence Minister and Commander-in-Chief of Land Forces, General Ivan Pavlovsky, arrived in New Delhi on Monday (23 May) for a five-day visit to India.

-The Soviet Union's deputy Defence Minister and Commander-in-Chief of Land Forces, General Ivan Pavlovsky, arrived in New Delhi on Monday (23 May) for a five-day visit to India.
+Background: The Soviet Union's deputy Defence Minister and Commander-in-Chief of Land Forces, General Ivan Pavlovsky, arrived in New Delhi on Monday (23 May) for a five-day visit to India.
 His talks are apparently aimed at consolidating the already close military and other links between India and Soviet Union.

 SYNOPSIS: General Pavlovsky and his delegation were greeted at the airport by the Indian Army's Chief of Staff, General Tapishwar Nath Raina.
 The two men were scheduled to have several rounds of talks, and General Pavlovsky planned to visit some army establishments.
 India relies heavily on the Soviet Union for military equipment.